 What is there to be done by people who wish to volunteer on the farm?
 What skills

 Students manage our compost pile, using food scraps from the culinary program and wood chips from the trees that fell during Superstorm Sandy.
 They plant seeds, care for seedlings, and bring them to harvest.
 Students also harvest and cook with the produce.
 They build raised beds, do carpentry, maintain perennials and pathways, and do pest management.
 Students also water the crops and keep our tools and equipment in good shape.

 Where does the food go?

 Food from KCC Urban Farm goes to the Culinary Arts Program and to students through weekly produce distributions.
-During the summer and fall semesters, KCC students can visit the Farm or Single Stop (V231) on Thursdays at 11:30 (we alternate location each week) to pick up a selection of freshly harvested vegetables for FREE!
+During the summer and fall semesters, KCC students can visit the Farm or Access Resource Center (V231) on Thursdays at 11:30 (we alternate location each week) to pick up a selection of freshly harvested vegetables for FREE!

 How many students work on the farm?

 We hire 5-7 students each semester, 2-3 additional interns, and many volunteers.
 Farm courses provide opportunities for an additional 50-150 students each semester.